 Meetings of the Aquaculture Advisory Council

 Sec.
 1. Meetings.
-The council shall meet at least once a year.
-It may also meet at other times at the call of the Chair or the Commissioner.
+The council shall meet at least twice each year, and the meetings may not be held within the same quarter.
+It may also meet at other times at the call of the chair or the commissioner.

 Sec.
 2. Special Meetings.
 The Chair or the Chair’s designee, or the Commissioner or the Commissioner’s designee, may call special monthly meetings of all members of the Aquaculture Advisory Council.
 The special meetings shall be held at a time to be announced by the Commissioner’s Office unless otherwise notified in writing, fax, email or by telephone.